DiscoverAtlanta.com homepage

 The Coolest Hidden Bars of Atlanta

-1. Red Phone Booth.
-You’ll have to find and dial from a literal phone booth (remember those?) for this Downtown Atlanta bar.
+You’ll have to find and dial from a literal phone booth (Remember those?) for this Downtown Atlanta bar.
 Once you’ve done that, you are in for a cozy night lounging on leather couches and getting warm by the fireplace in this luxurious speakeasy.
 With fresh ingredients (seriously fresh), rare flavorings and even rarer liquors, the cocktails are a definite highlight.
 Kick it up a notch and visit the “mob-style” kitchen, which you can rent for private poker and pool games.
 You also can’t miss out on the Neapolitan pizza or desserts that will have you saying, “BADABING!”

 What’s the deal?
-Beeline it through Argosy, (attached restaurant) and head straight to the back after 8 p.m., Wednesday through Saturday only.
+Beeline it through Argosy (attached restaurant) and head straight to the back after 5 p.m., nightly.

-5. Supply & Demand.
-Just behind Churchill’s in Buckhead, this is a great place to be on Thursday nights when members and folks who are privy to its location come through to mingle and dance.
-The concept is Wall Street greed, and the high-end spirits – including rare vintages of Japanese whiskey, Scotch, bourbon and cocktails are well worth the investment.
-There are even group cocktails that rate an “initial offering” of $100 and can treat up to eight folks – if you’re feeling bullish.
+Located just behind Churchill’s in Buckhead, Supply & Demand is a great place to be on Thursday nights when members and folks who are privy to its location come through to mingle and dance.
+The concept is Wall Street greed, and the high-end spirits — including rare vintages of Japanese whiskey, Scotch, bourbon and cocktails are well worth the investment.
+There are even group cocktails that rate an “initial offering” of $100 and can treat up to eight folks — if you’re feeling bullish.

 What’s the deal?
 Look for a private wood porch; it leads to an unmarked door.
 You don’t have to be a member, but members do get special privileges.
 While membership is free, it requires an invitation.

-So there you have it – some of the best hidden bar experiences in Atlanta.
-None of these are enticing you?
-Check out these top Atlanta bars.
+So there you have it — some of the best hidden bar experiences in Atlanta.
+Looking for a more playful vibe for your night out?
+Discover Atlanta’s game bars and bowling alleys.

 Courtney Bigum is a marketing professional and Atlanta local always looking for new and exciting ways to explore the city.
 There is never a weekend an adventure doesn’t find her.